Anusha-repo/weather-report/README.md

 2. @PreAuthorise annotations on controller methods to restrict access based on user roles.
 3. Swagger integration for API documentation and testing.
 4. Include more unit tests to increase the test coverage
 5. Currently using slf4j simple logger, can be replaced with logback for better logging management.
-Also there is need to increase the logging for better visibility.
+Also there is need to increase the logging for better visibility of the flow.
+6. Add a constants file to maintain a single source of truth for all the constant values used across the application.
+7. Expand the error handling to catch more specific errors.